alphagov/publishing-api/doc/arch/representation-for-multiple-content-types.md

 required, such as a Govspeak version.
 It was noted that this option may not be the easiest for Publishing Applications to work with.

-Option 2 was refuted on the basis that it doesn't clearly demonstrate which fields genuinely contain multiple representations, compared with those that could contain other properties.
+Option 2 was rejected on the basis that it doesn't clearly demonstrate which fields genuinely contain multiple representations, compared with those that could contain other properties.
 The Publishing API is responsible for only forwarding the text/html content type and ambiguity in the representation means that it would have to make a lot of assumptions about which fields contain multiple representations.

-Option 3 was refuted on the basis that it's more-or-less equivalent to Option 1, but it lacks the ability to include additional properties in the future if required.
+Option 3 was rejected on the basis that it's more-or-less equivalent to Option 1, but it lacks the ability to include additional properties in the future if required.
 Also, it isn't significantly easier for Publishing Applications to work with to justify choosing this option over Option 1.